JudeAlquiza/twitter-sample-stream/README.md

 #### Installation
 The Twitter Stream Angular App project is located in this folder ui/twitter-stream-ng

-Run `npm install` to install the packages and run `ng serv`e to run the angular app locally.
+Run `npm install` to install the packages and run `ng serve` to run the angular app locally.

 Navigate to `https://localhost:4200` to access the app.